calpaterson/csvbase/csvbase/web/faq/entries/what-is-it.md

 <a href="https://csvbase.com/meripaterson/stock-exchanges.csv">https://csvbase.com/meripaterson/stock-exchanges<strong>.csv</strong></a>

-Anyone can create an account and start creating tables on csvbasse.
+Anyone can create an account and start creating tables on csvbase.

 Each table on csvbase is made available in various formats:
 - CSV